Visited: January 2013

 Following the traces of slavery in Quidah

-Quidah was one of the most active slave trading ports in all of Africa; these days, it is famous for voodoo ceremonies.
+Quidah was one of the most active slave trading ports in all of Africa.
+These days, it is famous for voodoo ceremonies.

 Over the course of two centuries, Quidah alone exported more than one million Africans before closing its trade in the 1860s.